-of an ancient queen's pyramid near Cairo.
+of the remains of an ancient queen's pyramid near Cairo.
 The pyramid

-of Queen Ankh-sn-Pepi, wife of Pheops (Pepi) I (2332-2283 BC), lies in Sakkara, an ancient royal cemetery just 32
+of Queen Ankh-sn-Pepi, wife of Pheops (Pepi) I (2332-2283 BC), lies in

-kilometres
+Saqqara (Sakkara), an ancient royal cemetery just thirty-two kilometres

 (twenty miles) south of Cairo.

 Archaeologists, led by Jean Leclant, found a stone in

 the queen's burial chamber bearing special prayers to protect the dead

 and ensure sustenance in the afterlife.
 Until this discovery, such